-Five months into offering interior film installation in Canada,
+Five months after I started offering vinyl wrap installation in Canada,

-I finally started landing one commercial door-wrapping project every month.
+I finally began landing one commercial door wrap project every month.

 that was opening 15 locations across Greater Vancouver.